-- in its draft report on AGL Retail Energy (AGLRE), IPART's analysis shows that retail margin for the tariff market in NSW was 9.9 per cent of sales turnover in 1998/999.
-However, the Commission notes that AGLRE's retail margin outcome was achieved in the context of 70 per cent of customers not meeting the cost of supply. - in its final report on the tariff review in NSW, IPART analysed AGLRE's tariffs on the basis of retail costs consistent with the outcomes of IPART's investigation in the electricity sector of \$40-\$60 per customer and a net retail profit margin of 2-3 per cent.10
+- in its draft report on AGL Retail Energy (AGLRE), IPART's analysis shows that retail margin for the tariff market in NSW was 9.9 per cent of sales turnover in 1998/9911.
+However, the Commission notes that AGLRE's retail margin outcome was achieved in the context of 70 per cent of customers not meeting the cost of supply. - in its final report on the tariff review in NSW, IPART analysed AGLRE's tariffs on the basis of retail costs consistent with the outcomes of IPART's investigation in the electricity sector of \$40-\$60 per customer and a net retail profit margin of 2-3 per cent.12

 By comparison, profit margins allowed by the UK regulator for energy suppliers are around 1.5% of sales revenue.
+ActewAGL submits that it does not believe that selected international comparisons of profit margins are valid for determining prices.